P4/P5 Pie Chart (Fractions of Different Denominators)

-Such questions are common in Paper 1 of P6 Prelim papers.
+Such questions are common in Section C of P4 exams and also in Paper 1 of P5 exams.

 Calculator usage is not allowed.